I’ve continued to play around with my basic cinnamon roll recipe, and this weekend I wanted to make Biscoff cinnamon rolls!

-- Cut 12 equal pieces and place in a greased 9 in x 13 in pan.
+- Cut 12 equal pieces with dental floss and place in a greased 9 in x 13 in pan.

 - If you are making these cinnamon rolls the night before, cover the cinnamon rolls with plastic wrap and place in the fridge overnight.

 - If you make these the morning of, at this stage you can let them proof in a warm place for about 30 minutes.
 I like to preheat my oven to 200 F, turn it off, then place my cinnamon rolls into the oven to proof because my apartment is always cold.

 - If you make these cinnamon rolls the night before, take them out of the fridge 1-2 hours before you want to bake them.
 Place the rolls in a warm place to thaw and proof.

 - Once they have risen, preheat your oven to 360 F / 180 C. Bake for 26-30 minutes or until rolls are golden brown.

 - While the cinnamon rolls bake and cool, make the frosting.
 Mix 1/2 cup of butter, 2 tsp vanilla extract and 1/4 tsp salt together with a spoon or electric mixer.